 Thus, we are able to provide additional forms of support and appropriate intervention programmes for those children who have specific well-being and learning needs using a broad range of measures to decide which pupils should receive additional support from the three Pupil Premium Grants.
 We recognise that not all pupils who receive free school meals will be socially disadvantaged and that not all pupils who are disadvantaged are registered or qualify for free school meals.
 We therefore reserve the right to allocate Pupil Premium funding to support a wider range of pupils throughout the school who have been legitimately identified as needing additional support to achieve outcomes in their learning and/or well-being.
 The target group who receive support from the Pupil Premium Grant funding is subject to continual scrutiny by the Headteacher, Senior Leadership Team and Governors of Western CE Primary School.

 The Pupil Premium funding allows us to continue and extend what we already do - to monitor closely children's academic progress, social and emotional well-being and to give additional support when required.
 All children are valued equally at Western CE Primary and we endeavour to ensure that it is not obvious which children are in receipt of free school meals, in care or have any additional needs; it is not part of our ethos to ever knowingly single out, label or stigmatise child

 You can read more about how we spent our Pupil Premium grant here:

 Pupil Premium Strategy Statement

 You can read about how we plan to spend our Pupil Premium grant here:

 How to apply

-If you think your child may possibly be eligible for free school meals (FSM), please fill in a claim form, even if you do not wish your child to eat school meals.
+If you think your child may possibly be eligible for free school meals (FSM), please do claim, even if you do not wish your child to eat school meals.
 Every child who is eligible generates valuable income (Pupil Premium Funding) for the school which helps us to provide more opportunities to secure better outcomes for our pupils.
-For more information about Free School Meal Eligibility Checking, please visit:
+For more information about Free School Meal Eligibility Checking, please click here